Peace Corps Connect to the Future: Ideas Summit Recap and Next Steps

 These discussions will be fairly informal as they are meant to share ideas and opportunities for increased coordination between groups.
 Anne Baker and Dan Baker (no relation) will facilitate the discussion and other NPCA staff will also be invited to attend each week.
 We hope that at least one member of each group's leadership team will be able to join the discussion each week.

-The first meeting will begin with a discussion about how best to coordinate Global Reentry programs with affiliate groups, including sharing of calendars and mentorship matching efforts for evacuated RPCVs.
+The first meetings have focused on such topics as how best to coordinate Global Reentry programs and how to address issues of race, injustice and equity.
 Please contact Anne and/or Dan to suggest additional or future discussion topics.

 Thank you to NPCA Affiliate Groups for stepping up to support the more than 7,300 Peace Corps Volunteers evacuated from their service due to the COVID-19 pandemic.
 Many of you participated in our Virtual Town Hall meetings on March 18 and 19, including a capacity crowd for the first one.
 Thank you.
 We are proud to be part of a community that is showing such an outpouring of support and responsiveness during this time.
 Visit this page for questions posed during those town halls, and know that we are working diligently to develop additional information that captures all of the verbal questions and responses in those meetings as well.
 Thank you so much for your continued support.